-Clues suggesting systemic disease may be found in the mouth and adjacent structures (see Table 1: Approach to the Dental Patient: Oral Findings in Systemic Disorders).
+Clues suggesting systemic disease may be found in the mouth and adjacent structures (see see Oral Findings in Systemic Disorders).
 A dentist should consult a physician when a systemic disorder is suspected, when the patient is taking certain drugs (eg, warfarin, bisphosphonates), and when a patient's ability to withstand general anesthesia or extensive oral surgery must be evaluated.
-Patients with certain heart valve abnormalities may require antibiotic prophylaxis to help prevent bacterial endocarditis before undergoing certain dental procedures (see Table 3: Endocarditis: Procedures Requiring Antimicrobial Endocarditis Prophylaxis in High-Risk Patients and Table 4: Endocarditis: Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*).
+Patients with certain heart valve abnormalities may require antibiotic prophylaxis to help prevent bacterial endocarditis before undergoing certain dental procedures (see see Procedures Requiring Antimicrobial Endocarditis Prophylaxis in High-Risk Patients and see Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*).

 Dental Care of Patients With Systemic Disorders

 Certain medical conditions (and their treatment) predispose patients to dental problems or affect dental care.